whitfin/local-cluster/README.md

 ```

 If you need to override the application environment inherrited by the remote nodes,
 you can use the `:environment` option at startup.
-This koption set is merged over
+This option set is merged over
 the environment inside the started nodes:

 ```elixir